Truda Spruyt (Chair)

 Andrew has worked in politics and business since graduating from Cambridge with a BA in Philosophy in 2009.
 He was the first in his family to go to university and credits discovering philosophy with any academic and professional success he has had.
-He currently works for the education and publishing company Pearson as a Communications and Community Manager for their global CEO.
+He is currently the Head of Partnership at EasyPeasy and is studying a masters in philosophy at King's College London.
 Prior to this he spent five years at the global food brand McDonald's covering their Public Affairs, PR, Digital Comms and CSR activity.
 He became a Fellow of the RSA in 2013 and lends support to projects that seek to encourage and enable a more active civil society.

 Shalini is a history graduate who is a practising lawyer; she is also a learning and development consultant, working with professionals on their leadership and management skills.
 She has always had an interest in promoting learning, particularly around literacy and critical thinking – skills she has seen are vital life skills applicable in any environment she has worked in.
 She has two children and is vice chair of the governors of St Gildas’ Primary School.

-John is an Engineering and Material Architect at Exterion Media.
+John is Head of Producet and Engineering at Exterion Media.
 John supported The Philosophy Foundation originally through Business in the Community, and became fully engaged with TPF by helping to bring philosophy to the wider public, and recognising its use within Business.
 He brings expertise in Business Management - including strategy, operations, HR and finance - and Marketing to the Board.